-This year will be my youngest son’s first Halloween, and his big brothers can’t wait to dress him up in a cute costume and show him off.
-They’ve generously offered to help him out by eating any candy he may receive!
+This year will be my youngest son’s second Halloween, and his big brothers can’t wait to dress him up in a cute costume and show him off.
+They’ve also generously offered to help him out by !helping him eat his candy!

 We’ve also pulled out some of our favorite Halloween board books to read with him.
 Our baby doesn’t understand the stories quite yet, but we know that one of the keys to raising a reader is to read early and read often.
 Plus, there’s nothing cuter than watching my big boys read a book to their baby brother.